cflurin/homebridge-punt/README.md

 ```sh
 http://127.0.0.1:8081
 ```
-You can change the port number in config-punt.json.
+Change the port number in config-punt.json if neccessary.

 ### Supported Services